Arjunmurali666/Ansible_WordPress_LAMP/README.md

 # WordPress_LAMP_Ansible
 ## Ansible - This is an Ansible playbook which can be used to install Wordpress on a LAMP environment.

+### You may need to create a file named virtualhost.j2 with a defualt apache virtualhost entry and another file named wp-config.php.tmpl with a default WordPress wp-config entries.
+I have provided the model of both these files below.

 ```ansible
 ---